-- 27.1 All of the Council Rules of Procedure apply to meetings of full Council.
-Only Rules which are expressly specified as applying to meetings of committees and sub-committees apply to meetings of Committees and Sub-Committees; save that the - 27.2 None of the rules apply to meetings of the executive.
+27.1 All of the Council Rules of Procedure apply to meetings of full Council.
+Only Rules which are expressly specified as applying to meetings of committees and sub-committees apply to meetings of Committees and Sub-Committees.

+004 27.2 None of the rules apply to meetings of the executive.